DigiBP/Team-Lemons/README.md

 ## Send Confirmation to Initiator (MAKE Scenario 15)<br />
 Obviously, also the initiator has to be informed about the positive decision.
 Thereby, a last MAKE Scenario is needed to send an email with the confirmation to the applicant.
-After the HTTP request is completing this step, the process is ended.
+Since the email adress of the appliant is already stored as a process variable, no connection to the mySQL database is needed.
+After the external worker marks this step as completed, the process is ended.
 ![image](https://github.com/DigiBP/Team-Lemons/assets/127504259/a0f1d123-3d99-4f4c-a452-41572a73c789)

 # Innovation